AlaskaAirlines/AuroSvelteDemo/README.md

 ![Travis (.org)](https://img.shields.io/travis/alaskaairlines/AuroSvelteDemo?style=for-the-badge) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/AlaskaAirlines/AuroSvelteDemo?style=for-the-badge)

 An example Svelte project with Auro Components integrated.
 This app runs and works in all Alaska-supported browsers.
-Explore the project source to see the Auro Components being used in a frameworkless environment.
+Explore the project source to see the Auro Components being used.

 Below are instructions for adding Auro compatibility to your project.
-A familiarity with modern Javascript development and bundlers such as Webpack is expected.
+A familiarity with modern Javascript development is expected.

 ## Example App API